jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_hours.rst

       ./makePythonTdd.ps1 sleep_duration

-  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ shows :ref:`AssertionError`
+  it makes the folders_ and files_ that are needed, installs packages_, runs the first test, and the terminal_ shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python